cipollone/rl-experiments/README.md

 should be.
 If you want to start from this basic file as a template, just redirect it to a file.
 In linux we could write `show-format format-name.yaml > format-name.yaml`.
-To better understand the fields of a format, you could use the `--comments` option.
-In this case, nested formats won't be substituted, and you may also need to show the format of nested configurations.
+To better understand the fields of a format with comments, you could use the `--comments` option.
+In this case, nested formats won't be substituted.

-The training algorithm that this small program will start is any executable that accept a `--params "file-path".yaml` option as last argument.
-The `"file-path".yaml` is a file of parameters in the `run-options.yaml` format.
+This small program will start any executable that accepts a `--params "file-path".yaml` option as last argument.
+This `"file-path".yaml` is a file of parameters in the `run-options.yaml` format.
 The algorithm must respect the given seed (assign it everywhere is needed) and output directories.
 It should also allow indipendent runs.

 Even though not strictly necessary, we expect the algorithm to generate a file in the `run-outcome.yaml` format.